 Commission the burner in accordance with the operating instructions issued by the burner manufacturer.
-A prerequisite for the commissioning is that the fuel supply is enabled and that, in case of an oil boiler, the guick-acting oil shut-off valve at the tank operates correctly.
-In case of gas combustion, a healthy gas supply from the local gas supply utility must be enabled and the gas line inside the boiler house must be tested and certified in writing by the system installer as suitable prior to commissioning.
+A prerequisite for commissioning is that the fuel supply is enabled and that, when operating with oil, the quick-acting oil shut-off valve at the tank operates correctly.

+In the case of gas combustion, a healthy gas supply from the local gas supply utility must be enabled and the gas line inside the boiler house must be tested and certified in writing by the system installer as suitable prior to commissioning.
 The quick-acting gas shut-off valve at the entry into the building must function correctly.
 Any required gas warning equipment must function correctly.

-No unauthorised personnel must be in the boiler house when the burner is being commissioned.
+No unauthorised personnel should be in the boiler house when the burner is being commissioned.

-Once the combustion is steady, raise the operating pressure to approx. 3 bar under partial burner load or at burner stage 1.
-After that value has been reached, the burner load up to rated output is enabled.
+Once the combustion is steady, raise the operating pressure under partial burner load or to burner stage 1 to an operating pressure of approx. 3 bar.
+After that value has been reached, the burner load is enabled up to rated output.
 Now slowly open the steam valve and close the air vent valve.

 Clean the steam lines in accordance with the specification provided by the user (blow-through).
-Ensure the adequate dewatering of the steam systems.
-Subject to a steady steam draw-off the combustion can be fine adjusted.
+Ensure the adequate drainage of the steam systems.
+Subject to a steady steam draw-off the combustion can be finely adjusted.
 Agree the operating pressure subject to the safety pressure with the system user.